superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 For queries, we take a similar textual representation approach, creating descriptions of the query but omitting the specific entity in question.
 With these representations in hand, we utilize dot product similarity to find and rank relevant answers.

-For the KGE algorithm, we employed DistMult with a 250-dimensional embedding space.
+For the KGE algorithm, we employ DistMult with a 250-dimensional embedding space.

 ### Results